Blog

 What are the AI phrases I should remove before publishing?

-Cut "dives into," "comprehensive," "complex," "environment," "critical," "showcasing," "solid," "smoothly," and "emphasizes."
-Readers bounce when they spot these patterns because it signals you published raw AI output.
+Cut filler verbs like "jumps into," hollow adjectives like "detailed" and "complex," vague nouns like "environment" and "critical," and tic words like "showcasing," "solid," "smoothly," and "stresses."
+Readers bounce when they spot these patterns.
 Your dwell time tanks, Google sees the engagement drop, and your rankings follow.
-Edit like a human reads this stuff.

 How long does it take for AI content to start ranking?